Clipperton Island: Flora and fauna

 Birds are common on the island; Morrell noted in 1825: "The whole island is literally covered with sea-birds, such as gulls, whale-birds, gannets, and the booby".
 Thirteen species of birds are known to breed on the island and 26 others have been observed as visitors.
 The island has been identified as an Important Bird Area by BirdLife International because of the large breeding colony of masked boobies, with 110,000 individual birds recorded.
-Observed bird species include white terns, masked boobies, sooty terns, brown boobies, brown noddies, black noddies, great frigatebirds, coots, martins (swallows), cuckoos, and yellow warblers.
+Observed bird species include white terns, masked boobies, sooty terns, Cocos boobies, brown noddies, black noddies, great frigatebirds, coots, martins (swallows), cuckoos, and yellow warblers.
 Ducks and moorhens have been reported in the lagoon.

 The coral reef on the north side of the island includes colonies more than 2 m high.
 The 2018 Tara Pacific expedition located five colonies of Millepora platyphylla at depths of 28–32 m, the first of this fire coral species known in the region.
 Among the Porites spp. stony corals, some bleaching was observed, along with other indications of disease or stress, including parasitic worms and microalgae.